fsprojects/FAKE/help/markdown/sql-dacpac.md

 * Report - XML report of diff

 In addition, you can also elect to deploy to Dacpac files rather than SQL databases - simply pass in the pass to the dacpac that you wish to generate.

+## Arguments

+You can provide following arguments (in brackets are given sqlpackage.exe parameters name):

+* SqlPackageToolPath - path to sqlpackage.exe
+* Action - deployment option (/a)
+* Source - specifies a source file to be used as the source of action instead of a database (/SourceFile)
+* Destination - specifies a valid SQL Server/Azure connection string to the target database (/TargetConnectionString)
+* Timeout - specifies the command timeout in seconds when executing queries against SQL Server (/p:CommandTimeout)
+* BlockOnPossibleDataLoss - Specifies that the publish episode should be terminated if there is a possibility of data loss resulting from the publish.operation (/p:BlockOnPossibleDataLoss)
+* DropObjectsNotInSource - specifies whether objects that do not exist in the database snapshot (.dacpac) file will be dropped from the target database when you publish to a database (/p:DropObjectsNotInSource)
+* RecreateDb - specifies whether the target database should be updated or whether it should be dropped and re-created when you publish to a database (/p:CreateNewDatabase)
+* AdditionalSqlPackageProperties - specifies a name value pair for an properties;{PropertyName}={Value}
+* Variables - specifies a name value pair for an action-specific variable;{VariableName}={Value}.
+The DACPAC file contains the list of valid SQLCMD variables (/v)
+* Profile - specifies the file path to a DAC Publish Profile (/pr)

+If both DAC Publish Profile file and command line parameters provides the same argument, then the one from command line overrites Publish Profile value.
+An example: if Profile File has BlockOnPossibleDataLoss set to true and command line set it to false, sqlpackage.exe set BlockOnPossibleDataLoss to false.